 No. It ultimately depends where you buy your decks from.
 Some of the major retailers include a free sheet of griptape along with a board purchase.
 You will have to check with the website or skateshop that you purchase your skateboard from, though.

 That said, griptape is relatively cheap.
 The typical sheet will fit a normal sized skatedeck.
-If you are looking for a great, inexpensive, sheet of griptape, I’d recommend you with either this Mob sheet
+If you are looking for a great, inexpensive, sheet of griptape, I’d recommend you with either this Mob sheet or Jessup sheet.